bdgcypher/bdgcypher.github.io/README.md

 * Smooth scrolling effects: Smoothly scrolls to different sections of the website.

 ## Technologies Used
 This is a React project built on the Nextjs platform with typescript.
-The website is comprised of 3 main pages that were prototyped in Figma and then broken up into component pieces and styled with TailwindCSS.
+The website is comprised of 3 main pages that were prototyped in Figma and then broken up into component pieces and styled with Tailwind CSS.
 * Next.js: A popular React framework for building server-side rendered web applications.
 * Tailwind CSS: A utility-first CSS framework for building responsive web designs quickly.
 * React-icons: A react library of free SVG icons for popular UI components and actions.